microsoft/SDN/Time/Readme.md

 ### Known Issues
 The PowerShell cmdlets and DSC resources do NOT restart the network adapters.
 This is required prior to timestamping settings being effectual.
 To do this, you can use Restart-NetAdapter or restart the computer.

+## PTP

+### Description
+Contains automation helpers used to complete portions of the PTP setup

+For more information, please see https://aka.ms/PTPValidation